 The process of applying for a conventional loan can be confusing, even before you begin, starting with a key question: Which loan type, what type of mortgage, or what loan limit should you consider?
 Some homebuyers opt to go with a conventional mortgage with specific conventional loan requirements.
-Many don’t even know there are different mortgage loan types.
+Many don’t even learn there are different mortgage loan types.

 From an FHA loan (Federal Housing Administration) to a loan from the Veterans Affairs (VA loan) or a USDA (United States Department of Agriculture) loan, knowing the various types of loan options available to you can make a big difference in your home-buying journey.
 The same is true for keeping in mind a few important factors about conventional loan requirements.